By Lotti Brown

 I created two versions of my Celtic Willow art - with and without the Celtic Tree Calendar dates (15th April to 12th May):

-A variety of framed and unframed art prints, plus other printed products including throw pillows, shower curtains, blankets, T-shirts and sweatshirts, bags, phonecases, notebooks, and more - all at my Redbubble store with worldwide delivery from your nearest manufacturing location and customs refunds (if required) - see the links below for more...
+Available from my Redbubble store with worldwide delivery from your nearest manufacturing location and customs refunds (if required) - see the links above & below for more...

 Here are a few ideas for the sorts of products that are available - please remember there are two versions, so check whether you're looking at the dated or undated version - if you want the other version than that pictured, click on the relevant button just above (or at the bottom of this section) to see everything available in that particular design...